All in stock items will be dispatched same day from our fully stocked warehouse

 We ship worldwide!
 Online orders ship all over the globe.
 Wherever you need science equipment we can ship it*.

 All online orders in the UK are Free delivery no matter the size.
 No minimum free shipping requirement and no delivery charge.....Ever

 Jul 13,2015 by Edulab

-Mary Anning was the greatest fossil finder the world every knew.
-Equipped with a relentless determination and passion for science, this leading scientific figure helped to shaped our understanding of the history of our earth.
+Mary Anning was the greatest fossil finder the world ever knew.
+Equipped with a relentless determination and passion for science, this leading scientific figure helped to shape our understanding of the history of our earth.

-‘She sells sea shells by the sea shore’ – remember this popular tongue twister ?
-Well it turns out you’ve got Marie Anning to thanks for inspiring this rhyme!
+‘She sells sea shells by the sea shore’ – remember this popular tongue twister?
+Well, it turns out you’ve got Marie Anning to thank for inspiring this rhyme!

 The father and daughter duo set up a stall along the seafront where they sold the various curiosities they had collected.
 So popular was this stall many believe that it was Mary Anning herself who inspired the aforementioned tongue twister.

 Unfortunately, Anning’s father died in 1810, following a battle with consumption.
 His untimely passing brought great hardship upon the family.
 But not to be defeated Anning continued to sell her curiosities to help supplement her family’s income.

 Luckily there were plenty of fossils to be discovered, with the movements of the seas constantly uncovering new finds.
 But that said, this was dangerous work too, largely owing to the unforgiving seas, steep cliffs and treacherous tides.

 Anning made her first major find in 1811 after her brother Joseph found a large skull protruding from a cliff.
 In the months that followed Mary painstakingly uncovered almost an entire skeleton of what she believed at the time to be a crocodile.